Bairdo/faucetTutorial/vlan_tutorial.rst

     as_ns host1 ping 192.168.0.5

 It will not ping as they are in different vlans.
-Let's set host5 ip back.
+Let's set host5's IP back.

 .. code-block:: console